-Yoga Nidra, also known as yogic sleep or conscious deep sleep, is a powerful technique which enables us to learn to relax consciously and deeply – a systematic method for inducing complete physical, mental and emotional relaxation.
-In Yoga Nidra, sleep is not considered to be relaxation, as true relaxation goes much deeper than normal sleep.
-We remain aware throughout the practice of Yoga Nidra in a state of dynamic sleep, so although we appear to be sleeping, our consciousness is functioning at a deeper level of awareness.
+Yoga Nidra, aka yogic sleep, is a powerful technique which enables us to relax actively, consciously and deeply – a systematic method for inducing complete relaxation on all levels.
+We remain aware throughout the practice of Yoga Nidra in a state of dynamic sleep; we look like we’re sleeping, but in fact our consciousness is functioning at a deeper level of awareness.

 This simple practice helps us to let go of muscular tension, and teaches us how to release fears, anxieties and phobias.
 It is totally safe, environmentally friendly, drug and cost free, and almost anyone, regardless of age, can learn how to do it.
 Regular practice can be both curative and preventative.